Caroleq/caroleq.github.io/_posts/2023-8-12-Audio-Amplifier-Part-II.md

 ![_config.yml]({{ site.baseurl }}/images/audio-amplifier/pcb-back.jpg)

 ## 1.2 Powering board
 I made powering board using universal board and THT elements.
 The work to assemble the circuit was really straightforward.
 In addition to what was mentioned in the previous post I added radiators for heat dissipation on LM337 elements to avoid overheating.
 The input to the powering board was a transformer 250/12V.
-TODO: usunac niepotrzebna czesc elementow?
+Negative and positive output voltages were around -9.41V and 9.08V respectively.

 This is the photo of the ready powering board with transformer:
 TODO